- Jagdish Kharel, ImageKhabar's editor, became Nepal's Communication Minister on September 21st.

-Popular journalist Jagdish Kharel has been appointed the new communication minister (for MoCIT) of Nepal, as per Image Channel TV.
+Popular journalist Jagdish Kharel has been sworn in as the new communication minister (for MoCIT) of Nepal.
 Kharel, who has worked at some prestigious media houses in the country, will now be part of the cabinet led by the Prime Minister, Mrs. Sushila Karki.

-Kharel, who is the Journalist & Editor-in-Chief at Image TV HD, was recommended by PM Mrs. Karki to lead the Ministry of Communication, Information, and Technology (MoCIT) on September 21.
-Besides Kharel, Mahabir Pun, Mohana Ansari, etc. also found ministerial roles in the current government.
+Kharel, the Journalist & Editor-in-Chief at Image TV HD, was recommended by PM Mrs. Karki to lead the Ministry of Communication, Information, and Technology (MoCIT) on September 21.
+Besides Kharel, Mahabir Pun (Science/Education), Madan Prasad Pariyar (Agriculture), Anil Sinha (Law), etc., also found ministerial roles in the current government.

 The development confirms earlier suggestions that Kharel would take a job in the current government.
 He has 25 years of experience in journalism and now joins the likes of Kulman Ghising, Om Prakash Aryal, Rameshwar Khanal, etc. in the current cabinet.